BIOINF-3010-7150

 Reconstructing the Deep Population History of Central and South America (Posth et al. 2018 Cell)

 Book This study generated 49 new genome-wide datasets that consist of enriched Illumina high-throughput sequencing of 1.2M SNPs from ancient DNA samples.
-All sampled individuals are from Central (Belize) and South (Brazil, Peru, Chile, Argentina) American individuals.
+All sampled individuals are from archaeological sites in Central (Belize) and South (Brazil, Peru, Chile, Argentina) America.
 The skeletal remains are dated between 10,900–700 BP (years before present), with the large majority of remains older than 1,000 BP.

 Book We know from previous genetic studies that Indigenous peoples of the Americas were isolated from the rest of the world since the peopling of the Americas until European colonisation during the 16th century.
 Thus we can safely assume that our ancient individual genomic datasets should not harbour signs of recent genetic admixture with non-Indigenous Americans.